Skip to main content

 "Oh no. No. " Jaivanta dismissed "I am in no hurry now."
 She clarified.
 "I saw him in the garden with Heer today and thought you should talk to her."
 Ajabdeh inhaled at her words.
 "She looks mature, she will understand."

-"Don't worry Ranima."
-Ajabdeh flashed a reassuring smile "I am sure there is absolutely nothing to be worried of.
+"Don't worry, Ranima."
+Ajabdeh flashed a reassuring smile "I am sure there is absolutely nothing to be worried about.
 My Heer is completely focused on her career.
-I would warn you about my cousin Ratnawati though."
+I would warn you about my cousin Ratnawati, though."
 Her protectiveness was reflected in her words as she excused herself.
 "Goodnight."

 Ajabdeh walked into Heer's room and found her engrossed in a storybook.